Sevan–Hrazdan Cascade: History

 The first small-scale Yerevan Hydroelectric Power Plant (HPP) was built in 1923.

-In 1932, it was replaced by Yerevan-2 HPS.
-The construction of the current cascade started in 1936, when the Kanaker HPS was opened.
-That time it was planned to built the whole cascade by 1947.
-In 1940, construction of the Sevan HPS started but due to World War II, construction was suspended and the HPS became operational only in 1949.
-The largest HPS, Argel HPS, was opened in 1953, followed by Arzni HPS in 1953, Yerevan-3 HPS in 1955, Hrazdan HPS in 1959 and Yerevan-1 HPS in 1962.
-The original plan included also construction of three more HPSs—Upper Argavand HPS, Lower Argavand HPSand Noragavit HPS—but these plants were never built.
+In 1932, it was replaced by Yerevan-2 HPP.
+The construction of the current cascade started in 1936, when the Kanaker HPP was opened.
+That time it was planned to build the whole cascade by 1947.
+In 1940, construction of the Sevan HPP started but due to World War II, construction was suspended and the HPP became operational only in 1949.
+The largest HPP, Argel HPP, was opened in 1953, followed by Arzni HPP in 1953, Yerevan-3 HPP in 1955, Hrazdan HPP in 1959 and Yerevan-1 HPP in 1962.
+The original plan included also construction of three more HPPs—Upper Argavand HPP, Lower Argavand HPPand Noragavit HPP—but these plants were never built.

 In 2003 the cascade was given to Inter RAO UES in return for US$25 million debt by Armenia.
 For operation of the cascade, the IEC was incorporated.

 In 2011, Rushydro bought the IEC from Inter RAO.

 In 2019 newspaper reported, that Rushydro is going to sell at $2.7 million cascade to Tashir group, owned by Samvel Karapetyan.
 By then the same Tashir Group already owned electricity distributions networks in the country.
 Buyer had to settle all debts running at $55.13 million by the end of September 2019.
 The deal was signed in December 2019 and finalized in early 2020.